 Dr Nick Hostettler, BSc (SOAS), MSc (SOAS), PhD (SOAS)

-While an undergraduate, Nick’s reading of Edward Said’s classic Orientalism, confirmed his deep concern with the intellectual and political problems of Eurocentrism in modern thought and society.
-He set about trying to better understand Eurocentric Modernity with the help of a wide range of theoretical resources, including those provided by the Marxian tradition and Critical Realist philosophy and dialectics.
+While an undergraduate, Nick’s reading of Edward Said’s classic Orientalism, confirmed his deep concern with the intellectual and political problems arising from the Eurocentrism of modern thought and society.
+He set about trying to better understand Eurocentric Modernity with the help of a wide range of theoretical resources, including those provided by the Marxian tradition, Critical Theory and Critical Realist philosophy and dialectics, as well as the Hermeneutic tradition and psychoanalysis.
 An ongoing project, this gave a strong sense of purpose to his continuing studies and led on to his book: Eurocentrism.

-Nick has a varied teaching career of over 20 years.
+Nick has a long and varied teaching career of over 25 years now.
 He began teaching at the City Literary Institute where he taught adult education classes on European and African modern history.
 He also taught classical sociology and psychoanalysis to access students.
 His first university teaching was at SOAS, where he lectured on the Politics of Development and Critical Theories of Modernity.
-At Queen Mary Nick has been running the International Relations and Politics courses for students on the International Foundation Programmes.
-He has also been lecturing on Political Theory and International Relations.
-He has now taken on a leading role in developing support and training for Post-Graduate Teaching Assistants.
+At Queen Mary, Nick is now convenor of Thinking Politically and the Foundation Programme’s Politics and IR modules.
+He also teaches second year courses in Modern Political Theory and in International Relations.

 Eurocentrism: A Marxian and Critical Realist Critique, Routledge, June 2012.
 (Awarded International Association of Critical Realism Cheryl Frank Memorial Prize in 2013.)

 Articles and discussion pieces

 Response to Heikki Patomaki’s ‘After Critical Realism’.
 Journal for Critical Realism.
 2009.